Rafail Levitsky: St. Petersburg studio

 The Levitsky St. Petersburg studio of the 1890s was a father-son enterprise.
 Photo cards of this time have the distinctive Levitsky name 'and Son' Левицкий и сын both written as a signature and printed on their backs.

-Upon his father's death, Rafail continued the operation and tradition of the Levitsky portrait studio taking the now famous photos of Czar Nicholas II and Czarina Alexandra and their children Grand Duchess Olga Nikolaevna of Russia, Grand Duchess Tatiana Nikolaevna of Russia, Grand Duchess Maria Nikolaevna of Russia, Grand Duchess Anastasia Nikolaevna of Russia, and Alexei Nikolaevich, Tsarevich of Russia.
-So popular were the photos of the Romanovs that they were reproduced individually for public consumption in an "Edition A Bon Marché" by Rafail.
+Upon his father's death, Levitsky continued the operation and tradition of the Levitsky portrait studio taking the now famous photos of Czar Nicholas II and Czarina Alexandra and their children Grand Duchess Olga Nikolaevna of Russia, Grand Duchess Tatiana Nikolaevna of Russia, Grand Duchess Maria Nikolaevna of Russia, Grand Duchess Anastasia Nikolaevna of Russia, and Alexei Nikolaevich, Tsarevich of Russia.
+So popular were the photos of the Romanovs that they were reproduced individually for public consumption in an "Edition A Bon Marché" by Levitsky.

-While running the St. Petersburg studio Rafail began the tradition of taking photos of everyday Russian actors and everyday Russian people while continuing the Studio's resume of taking photos of more well known Russians including Grand Duke Michael Alexandrovich of Russia, Russian General Aleksei Nikolaievitch Kouropatkine and Pyotr Ilyich Tchaikovsky.
+While running the St. Petersburg studio Levitsky began the tradition of taking photos of everyday Russian actors and everyday Russian people while continuing the Studio's resume of taking photos of more well known Russians including Grand Duke Michael Alexandrovich of Russia, Russian General Aleksei Nikolaievitch Kouropatkine and Pyotr Ilyich Tchaikovsky.

-Rafail took part in numerous international and Russian photographic exhibitions, sometimes serving on the jury.
+Levitsky took part in numerous international and Russian photographic exhibitions, sometimes serving on the jury.
 His works received multiple awards in international exhibitions.

 The Levitsky Studio was located in Moika River Embankment, 30 (1860s), Nevsky Prospect, 28 (1890s), and Kazanskaya Street, 3 (1898, the house is not preserved).

 The Levitsky St. Petersburg Studio remained in operation until it was closed by the Soviets in 1918.

 Photography's first Artist

-Rafail Levitsky is considered to be the first artist in history to be also a fine art photographer.
+Levitsky is considered to be the first artist in history to be also a fine art photographer.
 During his lifetime many of the Levitsky famous photographic portraits became partial or complete replacements of the model by artists, lithographers, illustrators and even engravers as in the case of Levitsky's portrait of Alexander III which was used on the Russian ruble bank note.